 Second-quarter revenue from fixed-income sales and trading, which is run by Ken deRegt, along with commodity trading co- heads Colin Bryce, and Simon Greenshields, all 56 years old, was $770 million, excluding the accounting gain.
 That missed estimates of $1.1 billion from Citigroup Inc.’s Keith Horowitz, and $1.39 billion from Barclays Plc’s Roger Freeman.

 The accounting gain is known as a debt-valuation adjustment, or DVA.
 It stems from a decline in the price of the company’s bonds, under the theory it would be cheaper to buy back the debt.
 Morgan Stanley booked $2 billion of losses in the first quarter as cost of repurchasing the debt rose.

-Fixed-income revenue (MS) was down 70 percent from $2.59 billion in the first quarter and 59 percent from $1.9 billion in the second quarter of 2011.
-Goldman Sachs (GS)’s fixed-income revenue, excluding DVA, climbed more than 40 percent from a year earlier to $2.19 billion.
+Fixed-income revenue (MS:US) was down 70 percent from $2.59 billion in the first quarter and 59 percent from $1.9 billion in the second quarter of 2011.
+Goldman Sachs (GS:US)’s fixed-income revenue, excluding DVA, climbed more than 40 percent from a year earlier to $2.19 billion.
 Citigroup’s fell 4 percent to $2.82 billion, while JPMorgan Chase & Co. posted a 17 percent decline to $3.49 billion.